 For further information on the investment of the Fund and the Governors' Pensions Account (the Account), reference should be made to the annual report of Funds SA.
-The investment assets, liabilities, income and expense contained in this financial report are related to the investment activities of Funds SA.
+The investment assets, liabilities, income and expense contained in these financial statements are related to the investment activities of Funds SA.